 Wild Work Farm grows vegetables and fruit in the High Peaks region of the Adirondacks.
-Located on a family farm in Keene Valley, Wild Work produces exceptional products for sale at farmers’ markets, through home delivery, and to restaurants and wholesale accounts.
+Located on a family farm in Keene Valley, Wild Work produces exceptional products for sale at farmers’ markets and to restaurants and wholesale accounts.

 Wild Work envisions a different way of doing business in rural upstate New York.
 We are working towards social, environmental and economic sustainability by providing low-barrier employment to area residents, stewarding farmland in the U.S.’s largest state park, and producing healthy food for the community.